 In addition to the guidance provided by Section 4, other safeguards exist.
-Donors can restrict gifts and can provide specific instructions to donee institutions as to appropriate uses for assets contributed.
+Donors can restrict gifts and can provide specific instructions to done institutions as to appropriate uses for assets contributed.
 Within institutions, fiduciary duties govern the persons making decisions on expenditures.
-Those persons must operate both with the best interests of the institution in mind and in keeping with the intent of donors.
+Those persons must operate with the best interests of the institution in mind and in keeping with the intent of donors.
 If an institution diverts an institutional fund from the charitable purposes of the institution, the state attorney general can enforce the charitable interests of the public.
 By relying on these safeguards while providing institutions with adequate discretion to make decisions on appropriate expenditures, the Act creates a standard that takes into consideration the diversity of the charitable sector.
 The committee expects that industry standards will continue to evolve and inform institutions as the institutions apply this standard.

-Section 4 provides factors to consider in exercising discretion but does not take away discretion by providing a safe harbor for spending within a range based on percentages of the assets of the fund.
+Section 4 provides guidance on factors to consider in exercising discretion but does not take away discretion by providing a safe harbor for spending within a range based on percentages of the assets of the fund.
 The Committee concluded that specifying a range for appropriate distributions was unwise because a fixed range could not take into account the factors listed in subsection (a) or changes in market conditions.
 A fixed range that might be appropriate for some charities under current economic conditions would be unlikely to remain appropriate over time.
-Most institutions have done a good job of developing spending policies under UMIFA (1972) and should be able to continue to develop spending policies that take into consideration the specific needs of a particular fund. [cite] Prudent decision making after considering all the factors is the standard under UMIFA (200-).
+Institutions have done a good job of developing spending policies under UMIFA (1972) and should be able to continue to develop spending policies that take into consideration the specific needs of a particular fund.
+Prudent decision making after considering all the factors is the standard under UMIFA (200-).
 A safe-harbor would simply create a new standard that could not take into account the needs of individual institutions and funds.

 The changes from UMIFA (1972), and in particular the deletion of historic dollar value, are not intended to make any portion of an endowment fund unrestricted assets from a legal standpoint.
 An endowment fund is restricted because of the donor's intent that it not be spent in the current year and the intent that the fund continue to maintain its value for a long time.
 Spending decisions are subject to that general restriction as well as to the restriction that any decision to spend must be prudent, made after considering the factors set forth in Section 4(a).
 Regardless of the treatment of endowment fund from an accounting standpoint, legally an endowment fund should not be considered unrestricted.
+All assets in an endowment fund are permanently restricted funds and should not be treated as unrestricted funds for accounting purposes or otherwise.
+The Drafting Committee discussed the fact that Financial Accounting Standards 117 and 124 have treated endowment funds as at least partially unrestricted.
+The Drafting Committee concluded that UMIFA (200-) could not address an accounting issue and that the Financial Accounting Standards Board should reconsider the accounting standards applicable to charitable institutions.
+The power over expenditures held by a board of directors or others managing an institution must be exercised in a fiduciary capacity, and the fiduciary duties of loyalty and purpose and the prudence standard restrict the power to make spending decisions.
+Until the managers exercise the power, the funds in an endowment account remain restricted.